-The specification of space cooling systems should be based on an appropriate heat gain calculation for the building, based on CIBSE's Design Guide A and by following the manufacturers guidance.
+The specification of space cooling systems should be based on an appropriate heat gain calculation for the building, based on CIBSE Design Guide A and by following the manufacturer's guidance.
 Systems should not be significantly oversized.
-In most circumstances this means that the cooling appliance should not be sized more than 120% of the design cooling load.

 Cooling systems in new and existing dwellings should meet the minimum standards for efficiency in Table 32.